refinedev/refine/documentation/docs/tutorial/2-understanding-dataprovider/0-intro.md

 It is not require to define the `createMany`, `deleteMany`, `getMany` and `updateMany` methods.
 If not defined, **refine** will call the corresponding singular `create`, `delete`, `getOne` and `update` methods in a loop.

 ## Hooks

+*TODO: Should be move or refactor "Create Your First Data Provider" section*

 There are hooks in **refine** that correspond to these methods.
 You can easily make API requests using these hooks.